 Please make cheques payable to Wellspring Calgary.
 They can be mailed to 1404 Home Rd NW Calgary AB T3B 1G7, Attn: Fund Development.
-If you are sponsoring a specific Challenger, please write their name on the memo portion of the cheque to ensure your donation goes towards their fundraising efforts.
+Please ask donors who are sponsoring a specific Challenger to write the name of the participant on the memo portion of the cheque.

 Donations of $20 or more will receive a Canadian tax receipt for the entire amount of the donation provided all donor information is given.
-You will either receive an electronic receipt from Wellspring Calgary if your donation was made online by credit card, or you will be mailed a paper receipt for a cash or cheque donation.
+If the donation is made online via credit card, the donor will receive an electronic receipt from Wellspring Calgary via email.
+In the case of cash or cheque donations, the donor will be mailed a paper receipt.

 If you’re collecting cash and cheque donations, please use the CASH & CHEQUE FORM to record full donor contact information including address.
 Unfortunately, we are not able to provide tax receipts to donors with incomplete contact information.

-For questions or additional information about Challenge the Chief including sponsorship questions, please contact our Karen O’How, Events Manager, at email@example.com or (587) 747-0260 ext 1005.
+For questions about Challenge the Chief including sponsorship inquiries, please contact Wellspring Calgary’s Events Manager, Karen O’How, at email@example.com or (587) 747-0260 ext 1005.